ZhengZhang008/GrokkingAlgorithms/README.md

 : In sequential access, you access the File data from the beginning of the File to the end of the File.

 - Selection sort (选择排序)
-： Selection sort is a sorting algorithm that sorts an array by repeatedly finding the minimum element and putting them in ascending order.
+： Selection sort is a sorting algorithm that sorts an array by repeatedly finding the minimum element and putting it in ascending order.

 ## Chapter 3: Recursion
 - Recursion (递归)